Current Graduate Students

-Research Fellow, The Kinsey Institute for Research in Sex, Gender, and Reproduction, Indiana University
+Assistant Professor of Gender Studies & Assistant Research Scientist, The Kinsey Institute for Research in Sex, Gender, and Reproduction, Indiana University

 Website EmailJustin’s primary interests are in the evolutionary and biological foundations of human love, intimacy, and sexual behavior.
 In particular, notions of commitment and attachment in romantic and sexual relationships.
 A second but overlapping area is in behavioral neurogenetics and behavioral endocrinology.
 He is also interested in the application of evolutionary theory as a unifying framework for interdisciplinary studies.

 |Scott Barry Kaufman, Ph.D.
 Adjunct Assistant Professor of Psychology, NYU